-Knowledge and Understanding

-LO On successful completion of the named award, students will be Module

-no. able to: Code/s

-Know ledge and Understanding 18 Explain how the principles of thermodynamics influence metabolic pathways and critically evaluate different mechanisms of regulation of those pathways.
+Knov Knowledge and Understanding LO no. On successful completion of the named award, students will be able to: Module Code/s 18 Explain how the principles of thermodynamics influence metabolic pathways and critically evaluate different mechanisms of regulation of those pathways.
 BIOL 3015 19 Explain the molecular basis of cancer and critically evaluate the application of contemporary technologies for cancer treatment.
 BIOL 3013